Raise your hand if you’ve heard of Overijssel before. Anyone?

 The IJssel (EYES-sel) is a river that cuts through the province — hence, the name “Overijssel,” as in the land that goes around the IJssel.

-Overijssel is usually considered to be rather country, and it certainly does live up to that stereotype.
+Overijssel is considered by most to be “the country,” and it certainly does live up to that stereotype.
 I’ve met other foreigners in the Netherlands who’ve never even heard of it — though I’m not sure whether that says more about the province or those people.
-(Okay, it’s probably those people.)
+(But let’s be real: it’s probably those people.)

-In any case, it’s certainly a far cry from the hustle and bustle of Amsterdam or the Hague.
+In any case, it’s a far cry from the hustle and bustle of Amsterdam or the Hague.
 Aside from the occasional city, it’s covered in a mix of small towns and farmland.
-The people around here blow up footballs on New Year’s Eve, and when the wind blows strongly, you can smell cows from my balcony.
+People blow up footballs on New Year’s Eve, and when the wind blows strongly, you can smell cows from my balcony.

 So yes, Overijssel is definitely country.
 But then, that’s kind of the point.